 You might want to stay in the vicinity for the night to be able to visit Látrabjarg late at night and the next morning to get photos in a different light.
 The number of puffins also varies according to the time of day.

 I stayed for one night at Hotel Breiðavík and have written a special travel-blog on my stay and my visit to Látrabjarg.
 The hotel is located some 12 km away from Látrabjarg.

-A cute puffin kiss - bill tapping which strengthens the lifelong bond between these 2 birds
+A cute puffin kiss - bill tapping strengthens the lifelong bond between these 2 birds

-Until last summer (2018) we were able to visit Tóti the Puffin up close and personal in the Westman Islands, but I have written about the late puffin in another travel-blog.
+Until the summer of 2018, we were able to visit Tóti the Puffin up close and personal in the Westman Islands, but I have written about the late puffin in another travel-blog.

 Now, this is way too close and on the border of harassing these cute birds, who are just nesting there trying to bring up their chicks.
 And there is no need to go this close as the zoom works fine with photographing them.

 This is way too close as this is nature and not the Zoo

 This is not the Zoo, but birds in their wild habitat and as little stress as possible should be put on them during their breeding season.